Developmental Psychology

 What Is Developmental Psychology?

-Developmental psychology is the study of the way that humans change, develop, and evolve over the course of their life.
+Developmental psychology is the study of the way that humans change, develop, and evolve over the course of their lives.
 The study of the change of the brain from birth to death has exploded with research in the past few decades.

 Types of Development Studied